iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covid19ni___1.6/report.md

 > Was good great apps<br> :date: __2020-04-20 16:55:30__

 > Great app for people in NI (as stated in title), includes symptoms, contact details and advice for people in Northern Ireland.
 Our services operate differently than those in the UK so don't be an idiot and download if you're anywhere else in the world, it's not going to work for you.<br> :date: __2020-04-20 10:43:39__

-> Great app.
-Has bad reviews due to people being unable to read, it quite clearly says NI in the apps name.<br> :date: __2020-04-20 08:08:20__